 How to accept your offer

-You'll be sent an offer of accommodation via email the week commencing 12 July 2021.
+You'll be sent an offer of accommodation via email in July 2022.
 Please ensure your email on UCAS is up to date, as we use the email address you have registered with them for our communications.
-We begin sending offers from that date so please don't be alarmed if you don't hear from us on that exact date.
+We begin sending offers throughout this month so please don't be alarmed if you don't hear from us on an exact date.

 Information on how to accept your offer will be sent via email, along with any further information required.
-Please note that this will vary between UNITE students' accommodation (Waterside Court and Charlton Court), and Bath Spa University managed accommodation (Green Park House, Gardens and Lakeside).
+Please note that this will vary between UNITE students' accommodation (Waterside Court and Charlton Court), and Bath Spa University managed accommodation (Gardens and Lakeside).

 If you've applied and stated your access requirements, please scroll down to the section below for further details about receiving your offer.

 Please be aware that all prospective offers and allocations are subject to the student successfully joining Bath Spa University – unsuccessful applicants will have their offer of accommodation rescinded.